 And what we found from the decline analysis of the Osudo and also the RTA analysis of the Osudo is that there's still a fairly wide range of outcomes from that individual performance curve.
 You're looking at a fairly new performance.
-While we have production data on a daily type information, it still yields a wide range of possible

-1 outcomes.
-MR. KELLAHIN: If the Examiner chooses to grant 2 the Chesapeake compulsory pooling application and provides 3 an election period for Samson, Kaiser-Francis and Mewbourne 4 to make elections, then they'll be making that based upon 5 information that you'll continue to provide to them about 6 this well?
+While we have production data on a daily type information, it still yields a wide range of possible outcomes.
+1 MR. KELLAHIN: If the Examiner chooses to grant 2 the Chesapeake compulsory pooling application and provides 3 an election period for Samson, Kaiser-Francis and Mewbourne 4 to make elections, then they'll be making that based upon 5 information that you'll continue to provide to them about 6 this well?
 7 8 Α. Yes.
-9 Let's turn now to the chronological order of 0. events and have you direct your attention to Exhibit 38, 10 and I believe that is our information sheet by which we can 11 keep track of the wells.
-12 Is there any specific information you want to 13 look at on Exhibit 37 to further inform the Examiner of the 14 15 status of the data?
-You started off talking about the well in Section 15.
-16 17 Yes, sir. Α. 18 Let's do that, then.
-Q. Yeah, I think we just start with -- if I can --19 Α. 20 apologize -- my technical support.
+9 Q. Let's turn now to the chronological order of 10 events and have you direct your attention to Exhibit 38, and I believe that is our information sheet by which we can 11 keep track of the wells.
+12 Is there any specific information you want to 13 look at on Exhibit 37 to further inform the Examiner of the 14 status of the data?
+You started off talking about the well 15 in Section 15.
+16 17 Yes, sir. Α. Let's do that, then.
+18 Q. 19 Α. Yeah, I think we just start with -- if I can --20 apologize -- my technical support.
 21 MR. KELLAHIN: David, would you help him?
 22 (Off the record) 23 THE WITNESS: Thank you.

-chronological events of how these wells were drilled, what
+24 What we found helpful was to go through the chronological events of how these wells were drilled, what was found, the pressure that was obtained at the initial completion.
+And also we tried to list on this sheet, you know, the cumulative gas, since it's the known variable.